Snapshot of outdoor arts in Wales 2022 - through the personal lens of Annie Grundy (Articulture-Wales)

 This article was financed by our partner Wales Arts International.

 Annie Grundy is a co-founder of Articulture: a Community Interest Company dedicated to the development of outdoor arts in Wales.
 Pre-Articulture, her background was in international relations and events for a London Authority, later moving into outdoor festivals and events as a freelancer.
-Her role within Articulture is primarily focussed on developing partnerships to enable the company’s vision for everyone in Wales to have an equal opportunity to experience high quality outdoor arts and enjoy the benefits that they bring to people and communities.
+Her role within Articulture is primarily focused on developing partnerships to enable the company’s vision for everyone in Wales to have an equal opportunity to experience high quality outdoor arts and enjoy the benefits that they bring to people and communities.